GongT/baobao/@idlebox/common/etc/common.api.md

 // Warning: (ae-forgotten-export) The symbol "DeepPartialMap" needs to be exported by the entry point index.generated.d.ts
 // Warning: (ae-forgotten-export) The symbol "DeepPartialSet" needs to be exported by the entry point index.generated.d.ts
 // Warning: (ae-forgotten-export) The symbol "DeepPartialObject" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "DeepPartial" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DeepPartial" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type DeepPartial<T> = T extends Primitive ?
 T : T extends ReadonlyArray<infer U> ?
 DeepPartialArray<U> : T extends ReadonlyMap<infer K, infer V> ?
 DeepPartialMap<K, V> : T extends ReadonlySet<infer M> ?
 DeepPartialSet<M> : DeepPartialObject<T>;